keptn/tutorials/site/tutorials/keptn-litmus-018.md

 --set prometheus.namespace_am="monitoring"
 ```

-### Optional: Verify Prometheus setup in your cluster
+### Optional: Verify Prometheus set up in your cluster

 * To verify that the Prometheus scrape jobs are correctly set up, you can access Prometheus by enabling port-forwarding for the prometheus-service:
 <!-- command -->